DeleMike/2022-zoomcamp/midterm_project/README.md

 As described above, heart disease is one of the leading causes of death in most races, hence the problem we are solving is **identifying/detecting** a potential heart disease inflicted person and help them **prevent** it by getting some key information ranging from their food choices to lifetyle.

+## Project Description

+For this midterm project, a binary classification model was trained on the Heart Disease dataset in order to predict the likelihood of a heart disease using some key indicators.

+4 models were trained: a Basic Logistic Rgegression Model, a Decision Tree, a Random Forest and a Gradient Boosting model.
+Out of the 3, Gradient Boosting was the model with the better performance (using the XGBoost library).
+The trained model is provided in the file `xgb_model_eta=0.1_max_depth=6_min_child_weight=1.bin`, which can be loaded with pickle.

+The exploratory data analysis and model selection was done with the help of a Jupyter Notebook, `notebook.ipynb`.

+The model training script was exported to `train.py`.

+A Flask app was created in `predict.py`, which can be deployed with any WSGI server.
+This project has been developed and tested with Gunicorn.

+## Files

+- README.md: the file you're reading right now.
+- heart_2020_cleaned.csv: the CSV file containing the Speed Dating dataset.
+- notebook.ipynb: a Jupyter Notebook containing all of the Exploratory Data Analysis and model building.
+- train.py: a training script.
+It will train the best model found on notebook.ipynb and store one file: `xgb_model_eta=0.1_max_depth=6_min_child_weight=1.bin` This file is already provided in this repo; running `train.py` should overwrite the file with new but identical ones, due to the code defining a seed for its random state.
+- predict.py: Flask app that receives a query and outputs a prediction.

 ## How to get Started Using this Model

 TBC